Panchakarma Treatment The Full Body Cleanse

 5)Raktamokshana (therapeutic bleeding)

 The accumulations of toxins material in the gastrointestinal tract are absorbed into the blood and circulate throughout the body.
 When these metabolic waste products are not removed properly the free radicals produced by them may result in hypertension, a repeat of infections, and other circulatory conditions.

 Other skin disorders such as hives, rashes, herpes, eczema, acne, chronic itching or hives are also found.
 In such conditions “Raktamokshana” is advised.

 Bloodletting procedures can be done in two ways

-- Bloodletting with Instruments: In Ayurveda it is called as “Siravedha” bloodletting procedures can be done with various different ways it can be done with the help of the needle.
-Some doctors also perform veinisection but bloodletting with the needle is very simple, safe and easy method that can be done anywhere without any surgery.
+- Bloodletting with Instruments: In Ayurveda, it is called as “Siravedha” bloodletting procedures can be done with various different ways it can be done with the help of the needle.
+Some doctors also perform veinisection but bloodletting with the needle is a very simple, safe and easy method that can be done anywhere without any surgery.

 III.
 Paschatakarma (post detox measures) which includes

 Pashchat Karma: Throughout the Panchakarma treatment a strict diet and lifestyle procedure has to be followed.
 The “Paschat Karma” treatment is a rehabilitation procedure to bring back the diet and lifestyle to normal.
 It is a stage at which digestion power is brought back to normal.
 The various herbal remedy is also administered to rejuvenate the body and to treat the disease.